WordPress is a pretty flexed CMS platform and can do many things out of the box. However, often you’ll find that it is not enough.

 functions.php file and when to use a custom plugin, it is an excellent time to find out how to create a custom WordPress plugin.

 We can create custom WordPress plugins in two ways.
 Create the plugin by ourselves from scratch, or use another plugin to create a plugin.

 How To Create a Custom WordPress Plugin

-The title above may sound scary but actually, it is not.
-It is a really short and easy process.
+The title above may sound scary, but actually, it is not.
+It is a straightforward process.

 Step #1: Open a text editor and create a PHP file.

 <?php /* Plugin Name: Your Custom Code Name */ /* Add Your Code Snippets Below This Line. */ ?>